 Memorial: September 15

-Saint Catherine of Genoa, original name Caterina Fieschi, (born 1447, Genoa [Italy]—died Sept.
-15, 1510, ; canonized 1737; feast day September 15), Italian mystic admired for her work among the sick and the poor.
+Saint Catherine of Genoa, original name Caterina Fieschi, born in 1447 in Genoa, Italy; died on September 15, 1510 in Genoa, Italy; canonized 1737; the Italian mystic admired her work among the sick and the poor.
+She was an Italian mystic admired for her work among the sick and the poor.

 Catherine’s parents were members of the nobility in Genoa.
 At 13, she attempted to become a nun but failed because of her age.
 At 16, she married Julian, a nobleman who turned out to be selfish and unfaithful.
 For a while she tried to numb her disappointment by a life of selfish pleasure.